challiday21/Brief-README-Angular/README.md

-To monitor the variable contents of a shopping cart however, a `service` needs to be created `ng generate service cart` and then inserted within an appropriate component by means of the  Angular's dependency injection system.
+To monitor the variable contents of a shopping cart however, a `service` needs to be created `ng generate service cart` and then inserted within an appropriate component by means of Angular's dependency injection system.

-To add items to and get or clear items from a shopping cart, new methods are then added directly to the new cart-service component class :
+To add items to and get or clear items from a shopping cart, new methods are then created within the new cart-service component class :

 `export class CartService {`
   `items: Product[] = [];`